-Some auralisations made in ODEON are based on the Single point response receiver jobs in the Job list.
-If using these, you have to make jobs with one or more active sound sources and a single receiver.
+Auralisations made in ODEON are based on the Single point response receiver jobs in the Job list.
+Therefore, you have to create jobs with one or more active sound sources and a single receiver.

 A note on directivity patterns for natural point sources